dankamongmen/notcurses/README.md

 "Direct mode" makes a limited subset of notcurses is available for manipulating typical scrolling or file-backed output.
 These functions output directly and immediately to the provided `FILE*`, and `notcurses_render()` is neither supported nor necessary for such an instance.
-Use `notcurses_directmode()` to create a direct mode context:
+Use `ncdirect_init()` to create a direct mode context:

 ```c
 struct ncdirect; // minimal state for a terminal